 Adding Concentric Circles

 Ideal for specifying delivery zones, you can add delivery zones to the map using circles.
 Specify the number of circles you require and the rough distance between each circle and the thickness of the stroke used to draw the circle and set the circle centre on the map. specify the zoom level of the map and change the text label and colour of each of the circles in the group.
 You can also specify the font size of the text on the circles so they can be viewed clearly when printed out.
-This feature works really with the map markers feature to create really informative maps and zonal focused designs.
+This feature works really with the map markers feature to create really informative maps.

 Postcode Districts Level